Why Valentine’s Day Triggers Anxiety (Even in Healthy Relationships)

 When It’s Time to Seek Support

 If Valentine’s Day consistently brings distress, conflict, or loneliness, it may be pointing to something deeper: attachment needs, unresolved resentment, unmet emotional needs, or communication patterns that keep repeating.
+That doesn’t necessarily mean your relationship is failing, but it means something important is asking for attention.
+Therapy can help individuals and couples:- communicate needs without escalating conflict

 - understand emotional triggers